roemeren/tableau-workbook-extractor/README.md

 - **Batch processing** of a set or folder of workbooks at once
 - **Remove multi-line comments** from cleaned calculated fields (anything between /* and */)
 - **General code refactoring**: the current pandas implementation may not be the fastest/shortest
-- **Check for new versions of the Document API**: Currently not all extracted information is 100% correct or directly usable which is why additional processing is needed to fix some known issues.
-The API may improve in the future, removing the need of some of these processing operations.
-- **Evaluate the included field information & structure and modify if needed**: Not all possible field information from the API is included at the moment.
-Additional information may be extracted (specially if a new version is used in the future).
+- **Evaluate included field information**: currently not all available field attributes from the API are included (only the ones that were initially considered the most relevant).
+It may be useful to include more or unprocessed versions of attributes in the next releases.
-- **Improve the quality/readability of the output graphs** (e.g. colors, fonts, node arrangement)
+- **Improve the quality/readability of the output graphs** e.g. colors, fonts, node arrangement of the PNG/SVG images
-- **Implement fixes for additional edge cases**: There may still be notebooks that cause errors in the tool e.g. because of invalid characters that are used in field names.
+- **Implement fixes for additional edge cases**: there may still be workbooks that cause errors in the tool e.g. because of unusual field names with invalid characters
 - **Expand to multiple OS**: modify the script and executable to be able to run the tool (correctly) on Linux and/or MacOS.
 The first fix would be to modify the input/output file paths such that they are processed correctly on all OS (forward and backward slashes)

 ## Sources